 Inventory & Materials

-In this section you explain where you are going to receive your inventory or the materials necessary to produce your product or carry out your service.
+In this section, you explain where you are going to receive your inventory or the materials necessary to produce your product or carry out your service.
 You should indicate your suppliers or manufacturers and outline the nature or terms of your agreement.

 - Inventory: What type of inventory (finished product, supplies, raw materials, etc.) will you keep on hand and where will you get it?

-- Cost/Value of Inventory: You will need to use the projections for cost of inventory in your financial projections.
+- Cost/Value of Inventory: You will need to use the projections for the cost of inventory in your financial projections.
 A key provision in the pre-money valuation (pre-equity funding) of your business will be an accurate assessment of the value of assets, including inventory.

 - Inventory Turn-Over: At what rate will you need to restock your inventory?
 This is an important figure used in assessing the sales strength of the business.
 You will want to make a special note about how the inventory turn-over compares to industry averages.